Kekowec/SubtitleBuddy/README.md

 # Supported format:
 - .mp4

-# How to launch:
+# How to launch on Windows:
-on Windows:
 - Ensure you have Python installed and created virtual environment in the app directory;
 - ```git clone https://github.com/kekowec/subtitlebuddy```
 - ```python -m venv subtitlebuddy```